 • Create unit tests to validate whether a module works as intended.

-• Create API tests using Cypress.
+• Create API tests.

 • REST and test.
 Design a tidy REST API, implement it using Express and test it with Cypress.
 2 days.